CASE STUDY: Ethical Choices in COVID-19 Stories in Indian Media

 April 5, 2021

-This case was supported by funding from the John S. and James L. Knight Foundation.
+This case was supported by funding from the South Asia Institute at the University of Texas at Austin.
 This case can be used in unmodified PDF form in classroom or educational settings.
 For use in publications such as textbooks, readers, and other works, please contact the Center for Media Engagement.